 Structure - RC

-Exterior finish - The outer layer glass specifications are Saint Gobain 12 mm ST 167.
+Exterior finish - Outer layer glass: Saint Gobain 12 mm ST 167.

 Architect - Thomas Abraham